 The battery capacity also has a role to play, as well as environmental temperature.
 Although the effect of temperature is considerably small, you may notice that your machine will use up more battery power on hotter days.

-Under standard conditions, the average electric scooter can travel between 10 miles to 20 miles depending on model and battery capacity.
-It is also similar for hoverboards which have advanced models that are said to have a maximum traveling range of up to 20 miles on a full battery charge.
+Under standard conditions, the average electric scooter can travel between 10 miles to 20 miles depending on the model and battery capacity.
+It is also similar for hoverboards that have advanced models that are said to have a maximum traveling range of up to 20 miles on a full battery charge.

 Which One is More Foolproof?